browserstack/browserstack-cypress-cli/README.md

 ### Limitations

 - `exec` and `task` are not allowed.
-- `baseUrl` is not supported at the moment.
-- Environment variables and configuration files are not supported yet.
 - While using local, please make sure to create /etc/hosts entry pointing to a URL.
 The `localhost` is not working at the moment.
+- Installing custom npm packages are not supported at this moment.

 # Accessing test results